Navigating a Career Pivot: 6 Steps to a Career in Sustainability

 6 Steps to a Career in Sustainability.
 Practical guidance for purpose-driven professionals in sustainability and climate leadership.
 Aerial city shot with river and riverfront multi-use path

-• How can I use my skills to create a healthier, more sustainable future?
+• How can I use my skills to support sustainability or climate-focused work?

-Sustainability offers the perfect intersection between impact, purpose, and professional growth.
-Having built my own career in sustainability—from government and higher education to consulting and leadership development—I’ve seen how clarity, strategy, and persistence open doors in this evolving field.
+Sustainability sits at the intersection of purpose, impact, and professional growth.
+Having built my own career in this space across government, higher education, consulting, and leadership development, I’ve seen how clarity, strategy, and consistent action open doors in a field that is constantly evolving.

-Here are six steps to help you explore or advance a career in sustainability or climate leadership, drawn from over 20 years of experience supporting professionals and organizations in this space.
+Here are six steps to help you explore or advance a career in sustainability or climate leadership, shaped by more than 20 years of experience supporting professionals and organizations in this space.

 1. Clarify Your Focus Areas